jimburton/scrabble/chapters/Chapter1.md

 <path-to-docs>/jb-scrabble/index.html
 ```

+However, only those functions and types that are exported by a module have `haddock`
+comments, so read the source code to see the whole thing.

 ## Building blocks of the game

 When you start writing any software you need to think about modelling
 the problem in hand.
 When the problem is a board game, this is quite
-easy, at least to begin with, because the first things we need to model in the
+easy to begin with, because the first things we need to model in the
 software correspond to real world objects.

 <img src="/images/scrabble.jpeg" alt="Scrabble board" width="500px" />